SE POLAND SHTETL LINKS: Bilgoraj | Chelm | Czemierniki | Dubienka | Grabowiec | Hrubieszow | Izbica | Krasnik | Krasnystaw | Krylow

 The labor camp in Zamosc and the airport at Labunie were two of the forced labor

-sites for Komarow Jews.
-After the Nazis ordered all Jews to wear an armband with the
+sites where Komarow Jews were sent.
+After the Nazis ordered all Jews to wear an armband

 to the local cemetery, where they were executed.
 A ghetto was created in Komarow in